Rotary woofer: Description

 As an analogy, the hub of the rotary woofer's fan is somewhat like a helicopter's swashplate which allows a stationary source of reciprocating motion—the voice coil of the subwoofer—to change the angle of the spinning set of blades.
+Many DIY rotary woofers use swashplates of remote-control helicopters connected to modified conventional subwoofer drivers acting as linear actuators in order to modulate the pitch of the blades.